Aladin147/BLKWDS_Manager/beta_readiness_summary.md

 ## Beta Readiness Assessment

-The application is approximately **98-99% ready for beta release**.
+The application is approximately **99% ready for beta release**.
 The remaining tasks are minor and non-blocking:

-1. Some unused controllers and adapters may need cleanup
-2. Some placeholder icons may need to be replaced with proper images or standardized icons
+1. Some placeholder icons may need to be replaced with proper images or standardized icons
-3. Some accessibility improvements may be needed
+2. Some accessibility improvements may be needed

 These issues are minor and can be addressed in post-beta updates without affecting core functionality.

 ## Next Steps

-1. Clean up unused controllers and adapters
-2. Replace placeholder icons with proper images or standardized icons
+1. Replace placeholder icons with proper images or standardized icons
-3. Improve accessibility with larger icon sizes and better text readability
+2. Improve accessibility with larger icon sizes and better text readability
-4. Conduct final testing and verification
+3. Conduct final testing and verification
-5. Tag codebase as v1.0.0 for beta release
+4. Tag codebase as v1.0.0 for beta release